mainlp/vqa-hud/README.md

 # VQA-HUD

-This repository for **AAAI 2025 Paper:** [Mind the Uncertainty in Human Disagreement: Evaluating Discrepancies Between Model Predictions and Human Responses in VQA](https://ojs.aaai.org/index.php/AAAI/article/view/32468/34623)
+This is the repository for **AAAI 2025 Paper:** [Mind the Uncertainty in Human Disagreement: Evaluating Discrepancies Between Model Predictions and Human Responses in VQA](https://ojs.aaai.org/index.php/AAAI/article/view/32468/34623)

 ---